Vital Records Online

 Cost & fees

 The total costs of replacing a birth certificate in South Carolina depend on the method of application submission, whether in person, by mail, or online.
 The South Carolina Department of Public Health (DPH) charges a fee of $12.00 for a certified copy for mail-in orders and $17.00 ($12.00 + required $5.00 expedited processing fee) for in-person or online orders.
 Additional copies are available for a $3.00 fee per copy when requested simultaneously.
 When using VRO's online filing service, the fee starts at $29.00, plus the state fee.
-VRO provides a secure online solution for ordering birth certificates.
+VRO provides a secure online solution for ordering birth certificate.

 State Fee